 Changes to the GHG protocol in 2015 mean that for most companies, scope 2 reporting is no longer one number, it is two.
 The methods used for scope 2 accounting are:

 CDP requires both numbers, and GRESB allows for market-based numbers.
-The market-based calculation method is essential for companies working towards Net Zero as it provides organisations with a mechanism to have their ‘green’ electricity purchases recognised.
+The market-based calculation method is essential for companies working towards Net Zero as it provides organizations with a mechanism to have their ‘green’ electricity purchases recognized.
 If you are interested in more detail on how to do this, you can read more on our blog post Are you Getting Recognized for your Green Power Purchases?

 Reference: GHG Protocol Scope 2 guidance, WRI Greenhous Gas Protocol